What Causes Orange Peel on Paint: Comprehensive Guide

 How Do Temperature and Humidity Affect Orange Peel on Paint?

-Temperature and humidity play pivotal roles in the drying process of paint.
-Here’s how these factors can contribute to orange peel:
+Temperature and humidity play critical roles during the drying process of paint.
+Here’s how they can contribute to orange peel:

 1. High Temperature